-    The Forensic Psychiatry Program in Hamilton consists of two Secure, two General and one Assessment unit for a total of 114 beds.
-The Assessment Unit contains patients who are being assessed for Criminal Responsibility, Fitness to Stand Trial and risk assessments.
+The Forensic Psychiatry Program in Hamilton consists of one Secure, one Undesignated, two General and one Assessment unit for a total of 114 beds.
+The Assessment Unit serves patients who are being assessed for Criminal Responsibility, Fitness to Stand Trial and risk.
 The Secure Units are for patients under the jurisdiction of the Ontario Review Board who require a more secure inpatient setting.
 The General Forensic Units contain patients who have more of a rehabilitation focus and who require a less secure inpatient setting.

-In addition there are outpatient services including a Transitional Outreach Rehabilitation Treatment team, a team that essentially conducts enhanced case management for Ontario Review Board patients currently residing in the community.
-The outpatient service also provides a number of clinics including an Aggression and Impulsivity Assessment Clinic, Civil Forensic Psychiatry assessments, telehealth assessments and a Fitness to Stand Trial assessment clinic that operates in local detention centres and by videoconference.
+In addition there are several outpatient services including an integrated outpatient team that offers intensive case management and case management based on the needs of Ontario Review Board patients currently residing in the community.
+The outpatient service also hosts a number of clinics including an Aggression and Impulsivity Assessment Clinic, Civil Forensic Psychiatry assessments, telehealth assessments and a Fitness to Stand Trial assessment clinic that operates in local detention centres and by videoconference.

 The Forensic Psychiatry Program has a very active education program with students from all disciplines.
-Residents are regularly assigned to the forensic programs, as are clinical clerks.
-We have had continuous Fellows in Forensic Psychiatry for the last decade, including several international fellows.
-The Forensic Program has successfully run the Risk and Recovery Conference, now in its tenth year, attracting presenters and attendees from across the country.
+Residents and clinical clerks are regularly assigned to the forensic programs.
+We have had continuous Fellows in Forensic Psychiatry for some decades, including several international fellows.
+The Forensic Program has successfully run the Risk and Recovery Conference, now in its 12thyear, attracting presenters and attendees from across the country.
 It is one of the premier Canadian forensic conferences.

-Several staff members of the Forensic Program are Order-in-Council appointees to the Ontario Review Board tribunal and one is Vice-Chair of the Consent and Capacity Board.
+Several staff members of the Forensic Program are Order-in-Council appointees to the Ontario Review Board tribunal and Consent and Capacity Board.
 These provide additional learning experiences for trainees.

 In addition to the research and training opportunities within our specialized clinics we have developed a relationship with Syl Apps, the Secure Forensic facility dealing with children and adolescents.

-Forensic Psychiatry has Subspecialty status from the Royal College of Physicians and Surgeons of Canada with a formal PGY6 program anticipated
+Forensic Psychiatry has Subspecialty status from the Royal College of Physicians and Surgeons of Canada with a formal PGY6 program.

 We offer training in all disciplines, with high quality teaching and training in the areas of psychology, social work, nursing, occupational therapy, therapeutic recreation and vocational rehabilitation.